Lougous/b68k-cpu/README.md

 ![Write cycle - single word](/doc/bus_write_single.png)
 ![Read cycle - single word](/doc/bus_read_single.png)

+note: peripherals like the MFP ignore the address bits 16:1 and can ignore the ALE# signal.

 #### multiple access cycles

 This is how translates a 16-bits access from the 68000 (UDS# and LDS#)

 ![Write cycle - multiple words](/doc/bus_write_multiple.png)

+### Bootstrap loading

+Right after a reset, the CPLD starts by transfering 512 bytes of data from the MFP FLASH_DATA register into the first bytes of DRAM.
+Then the very first 68000 memory access (at 0000000h) is performed.

+Because any software is to be much bigger than just 512-bytes, this chunk of code must itself include assembly instructions to copy the rest of the code - still accessing FLASH_DATA register.

+The MFP contains two software images for the 68000:
+* a serial bootstrap, loading from the serial interface the binary to jump in, that is enables by pressing 's' key on a keyboard plugged into the PS/2 port
+* or an embedded binary to jump in.

+To change the embedded binary, the MFP firmware must be recompiled and programmed (the 68000 binary is a constant data table within the microcontroller firmware).

 ## MFP (multifunction peripheral)